Opinion | Tucker Carlson and J.D. Vance suffer a moment of self-doubt over Putin

 “The invasion of Ukraine already is a legitimate disaster for Europe and the world,” Carlson told his viewers.
 “We’ve been taken by surprise by the whole thing.
 We’re not the only ones who were.
 But we’re willing to admit it.”

 Carlson is right in one sense: We are all shocked and disoriented.
-It has also badly shaken those of us who still hope for a rehabilitated international order that’s less reflexively militaristic and more focused on global problems such as climate change, forced migration, pandemics and inequality.
+This crisis has also badly shaken those of us who still hope for a rehabilitated liberal international order that’s less reflexively militaristic and more focused on global problems such as climate change, forced migration, pandemics and inequality.

 But then Carlson blamed Vice President Harris for his mistake.
 His logic: If the Russian threat were all that dire, President Biden wouldn’t have sent Harris abroad to handle diplomacy!